 Bob Gallagher is a director, writer and cinematographer based in Dublin.
 His short films have been screened at festivals internationally and his music videos have been blogged from here to Mongolia.
+He has been declared a ‘Good Soldier of Cinema’ by Werner Herzog and has described by Rough Trade’s Geoff Travis as a filmmaker who ‘can be lyrical, as well as forensically evil’.

 In January 2015 Bob’s music video for Girl Band’s ‘Why They Hide Their Bodies Under My Garage‘ was released on Rough Trade Records and featured by a host of international blogs.
 It’s been called ‘a bizarre and gruesome odyssey‘ by Clash Music, ‘twisted, funny and disturbing‘ by Brooklyn Vegan, and ‘a knockout‘ by Noisey.
 It was described by Stereogum as ‘a fantastic video, directed with a chilling clarity‘.
 The video was included in Videostatic’s ‘Best Music Videos of February 2015′ and Stereogum’s ‘Top 5 Videos of the Week’.
 It was nominated for Best Concept at the 2015 Berlin Music Video Awards.